bl94/BL-Capstone-1/README.md

 ### Alternative:  Health **is** related to feeling happy more often.
 ______________________________________

 ###  The graphs and correlation heatmap below represent data from a range of different survey questions/answers.
-For example for a question like, "How often do you feel happy?" respondents could choose answers like, *"Almost never, Sometimes, A lot of the time, or Almost all the time."*  For that type of question those four answers were converted to a number scale from 1-4.
+For a question like, "How often do you feel happy?" respondents could choose answers like, *"Almost never, Sometimes, A lot of the time, or Almost all the time."*  For that type of question those four answers were converted to a number scale from 1-4.

 <br>